scala/docs.scala-lang/_overviews/toolkit/web-server-input.md

 {% endtabs %}

 In this example we create a form asking for name and surname of a user and then redirect the user to a greeting page.
 Notice the use of `cask.Response`.
-The default returned content type in case of `String` returning endpoint method is `text/plain`, set it to `text/html` in order for browser to display the form correctly.
+The `cask.Response` type allows user to set the status code, headers and cookies.
+The default content type in case of `String` returning endpoint method is `text/plain`, set it to `text/html` in order for browser to display the form correctly.

 The `formEndpoint` endpoint reads the form data using `name` and `surname` parameters.
 The names of parameters must be identical to the field names of the form.